Joseph D. McBride: Media

 McBride has appeared on Fox News, Newsmax, and One America News, among other outlets.
 He was featured on Part 3 of Tucker Carlson's Patriot Purge, a three-part series that concluded in November 2021.
 On March 9, 2023, McBride appeared with Donald Trump Jr. on an episode of Trump's online video series Triggered.
 While appearing on Tucker Carlson's program, McBride said that a man whose face was obscured by red paint at the January 6 attack was "clearly a law enforcement officer"; a HuffPost reporter later produced evidence showing the man to be fan of the St. Louis Cardinals.

+McBride hosts a YouTube channel titled "Judgment Day With Joe McBride."
+He claims that someone attempted to assassinate him for his role representing January 6 defendants by remotely taking control of his 2020 BMW X5 M-Sport and attempting to cause him to crash at high speed.
+He additionally claims that in the aftermath of this assassination attempt, his 2020 BMW X5 M-Sport would only drive in reverse, and that he drove from the Fort McHenry Tunnel to Washington D.C. (approximately 39 miles) in reverse.

+He additionally claims that he simultaneously experienced Lyme Disease, Rocky Mountain Spotted Fever, the Epstein-Barr virus, and long COVID after being vaccinated for COVID-19.